Committed To Becoming More Age-Friendly

 Why is it important?

-Our approach to achieving our ambition to be the best city to grow old in is a citizenship approach, applying to the entire population.
+We are taking a citizenship approach, applying to the entire population.
 This approach:

 - ensures that there is a strong focus on social networks within neighbourhoods and the city